Ready to start trading? Open an account in minutes

 There are lots of theories as to what moves the cryptocurrency market.
 It could be argued that Bitcoin and other cryptos were seen as a hedge against a depreciating dollar and a slump in the global economy due to the pandemic.
 The price of cryptos was also pushed to extremes by the media and retail traders piling in on the action.

 When Bitcoin crashed twice in 2021, pundits argued that now we had a vaccine, we could reasonably hope to see a speedy recovery - and so Bitcoin and other crypto currencies lost their appeal.
-It was also argued that the Chinese government’s antipathy towards Bitcoin also contributed to uncertainty in the crypto space.
+It was also argued that the Chinese government’s antipathy towards Bitcoin contributed to uncertainty in the crypto space too.
 It could also be argued that Bitcoin’s price came down as a result of traders taking profits.